10 Great Heroic Superhero Movie Moments (Spoilers)

 Synopsis: Out of options, SHIELD decides to launch a nuclear missile at New York City to stop the spread of the aliens who are invading and attacking Earth at Loki’s command.
 With a warning from Nick Fury, Tony Stark grabs hold of the missile while en route to its destination and flies it up into the alien portal, away from the innocent New Yorkers.
 It is a sacrificial action that nearly costs him his life, if not for a few miracles that are pulled off at the last second.

 Why it’s Great: Tony Stark is not a likely hero to sacrifice himself for the win, but being that he is the only one equipped and free to stop the bomb from hitting the city, he becomes the only chance they’ve got.
 In his stubborn way, he ignores the orders from SHIELD and concentrates on the task at hand.
-It’s a side that we don’t see very often that is executed in his famous Iron Man way.
+Steve Rogers questions his heroism earlier in the movie, yet this doesn't appear to be an "I'll show you" response to that but rather a purely instinctual need to undo SHIELD's careless and potentially devastating order.
+His mission is a sure death sentence that works in his favor at the last minute, not because of his ingenuity but because he fell through the wormhole at the last second and was caught by his teammate, The Hulk, before he hit the ground.
+This scene is about discovering the heroism in oneself and counting on others to have your back after you put your life on the line to save the day.

 Who are your favorite superheroes, and what are your favorite heroic moments in their films?
 Leave your answers in the comments below!